-If your travel plans fall in 2021, you’re going to need a REAL ID compliant driver’s license, an Ohio issued ID card, US Passport, US military ID or other accepted identification to board a flight within the United States.
-After the REAL ID deadline, only a REAL ID will function as federal Identification for domestic travel and entry into federal and military buildings.
-This is because of the REAL ID Act, which was passed by congress in 2005 but won’t be going into effect until this October.
+If your travel plans fall in 2025, you’re going to need a REAL ID compliant driver’s license, an Ohio issued ID card, US Passport, US military ID or other accepted identification to board a flight within the United States.
+After the REAL ID deadline, only a REAL ID will function as federal identification for domestic travel and entry into federal and military buildings.
+This is because of the REAL ID Act, which was passed by congress in 2005 but won’t be going into effect until 2025.

 How to know if you have a REAL ID?